sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/appendices/add_odroidc2.md

-As part of the review of the [New Platform](uboot_library_add_platform.md) and [New Driver](uboot_library_add_driver.md) sections of this guide, we ported the UBoot Driver Library to build on the ODroidC2 platform.
+As part of the review of the [New Platform](uboot_library_add_platform.md) and [New Driver](uboot_library_add_driver.md) sections of this guide, we ported the UBoot Driver Library to build with seL4 on the ODroidC2 platform.

 This appendix gives details of how this was achieved, following the structure of those earlier sections, but adding details of exact changes to each file.

 Our goal is to get the UBoot [test applications](uboot_driver_usage.md)) running on the ODroidC2.

-## Root Directory, Platform Name, and basic Platform Details

-To build the test application, we need to create a new root directory in which to create a "repo" structure and perform the build.

-The root directory name is "c2new".
-From here on, all directory names given in this section are relative to that new root directory.

-We also know that the ODroidC2 is already supported by seL4.
-Its device tree appears in kernel/tools/dts/odroidc2.dts

-The seL4 "platform name" is "odroidc2"

-The system-on-chip device at the heart of the C2 is Amlogic S905, also known as a "meson" SoC.

 ## Repository setup and forks